NVIDIA-AI-IOT/clip-distillation/README.md

 ### Compute text embeddings

+During distillation, we trained our student model to match the *features* of our open-clip model.
+However, we're interested in creating a classification model.

+To create the zero-shot classification model, we need to generate text embeddings from the text prompts that describe our class labels.

+To do so, we use the pre-trained OpenCLIP text encoder.

-Before we can use our distilled model for classification, we need to compute the text embeddings.
+We call the ``compute_openclip_text_embeddings.py`` script to create the text embeddings.

 ```bash
 python3 compute_openclip_text_embeddings.py \